scalar-labs/scalardb/docs/multi-storage-transactions.md

 ## How Multi-storage Transactions works

-Internally, the `multi-storage` implementation holds multiple storage instances and has mappings from a table name/a namespace name to a proper storage instance.
-When an operation is executed, it chooses a proper storage instance from the specified table/namespace by using the table-storage/namespace-storage mappings and uses it.
+Internally, the `multi-storage` implementation holds multiple storage instances and has mappings from a namespace name to a proper storage instance.
+When an operation is executed, it chooses a proper storage instance from the specified namespace by using the namespace-storage mappings and uses it.

 ## Configuration